ISO 9004-1 1994 Guidelines in Plain English

 • Both your customers and you must control costs.

-• Your customers wish to minimize their purchase, operating, maintenance, repair,
+• Your customers wish to minimize their purchase, operating, maintenance repair, and disposal costs.

 • Your organization wishes to minimize its redesign, repair, replacement, reprocessing, production, storage, handling, servicing, and marketing costs.